academe/osgb-tools/README.md

 number of digits after that to get more or less accuracy.

 Not all letter combinations cover land that the OS maps.
-Only 500km squares H, N, O, S and T are used by OS.
+Only 500km squares H, N, O, S and T are used by the OS.
 The squares do extend beyond that in theory, but the accuracy drifts out quickly.
 Inside these 500km squares, only a slection of 100km squares are mapped by the OS.
 Again, 100km squares outside of this range are still supported by this library, but they have no meaning on OS maps.

+Just as an aside, 500km square O covers just a tiny corner of Yorkshire, with the majority of that square being in the North Sea.
+For this reason, the only 100km square prefixed O is OV.

 To check if the current reference lies within a valid 100km square mapped by the OS, use this
 method:

-    if ($square->isInBound()) echo "Yes, this place is on a map";
+    if ($square->isInBound()) echo "Yes, this place is on a printed map";

 TODO
 ----

-* Currently this supports teh GB national grid only.
+* Currently this supports the GB national grid only.
 The Irish grid is similar, and we should be able to extend the OSGB to cover the Irish grid too.
+The Irish grid uses just one 500km square, and that square is not listed in the references.
+Instead, just one letter is used to denote the 100km square in the 5x5 grid of 100km squares.

 Useful Links
 ------------